-Rule No. 1: The secret lies in the rest of your faceThe paler the skin, the bigger the pop.
-Go light on the eyes and the blush, otherwise you'll risk looking like a clown (Cameron Diaz made this fatal mistake at the 2007 Golden Globes).
-Skip eyeliner and go only for mascara (black for brunettes, brown for blondes and redheads), making sure to apply to bottom lashes (it opens up your eyes).
+The paler the skin, the bigger the pop.
+If you're going the red lips route, you're going to have to stay light on the rest of your makeup or risk looking like a clown.
+Cameron Diaz made this fatal mistake years ago at the 2007 Golden Globes.
+Skip eyeliner and go only for mascara (black for brunettes, brown for blondes and redheads), making sure to apply to bottom lashes, which will open up your eyes.
 Dust face with powder and cheeks with a soft blush.

-Rule No. 2: Line inside of lipsRed lipstick tends to bleed, so fill in lips with lip liner first, suggests makeup artist Ashunta Sheriff in Harper's Bazaar.
+Red lipstick tends to bleed, so fill in lips with lip liner first, suggests makeup artist Ashunta Sheriff in Harper's Bazaar.

-Rule No. 3: Pick the right colorIf your complexion is pink, you'll look better in plum shades, while girls with yellow tones are flattered by warmer reds that have a brown base, according to celebrity makeup artist Jemma Kidd in Harper's.
+There are all sorts of confusing rules regarding choosing the right shade for your skin tone.
+The magazine are always suggesting tips such as "A real red with a tiny bit of blue in it suits most people."
+But how in the world can you tell if a red color has a tiny bit of blue in it?
+Then there's the advice that if your complexion is pink, you'll look better in plum shades, while girls with yellow tones are flattered by warmer reds that have a brown base, according to celebrity makeup artist Jemma Kidd in Harper's.
+Huh?
+My suggestion is to try a bunch of shades and pick the one that looks best on you, period.
 A gorgeous color on almost everyone is MAC's "Blaze" pictured here.

-Rule No. 5: Blending is inFew makeup artists stick to one shade of any lipstick, they tend to blend a few to create the perfect colors.
+Blending is inFew makeup artists stick to one shade of any lipstick, they tend to blend a few to create the perfect colors.
 If you've bought a red lipstick shade that's too bright, dark or whatever, don't throw it away.
 Instead, experiment with other lipstick shades you have on hand to create the perfect shade of red.

 Check out pages and pages of red lipstick from high-end brands like Chanel to the good-but-cheaper brands such as Revlon and Cover Girl (I am partial to M.A.C.).

-Rule No. 6: Choose lighter shades if you are olderOur lips thin as we age and dark lips can accentuate them.
+Our lips thin as we age and dark lips can accentuate them.
 To keep lips from looking too severe, try a rosy red or avoid red lips altogether and opt for a neutral shade, playing up your eyes instead.

 More on lips: